 Chickpea Vegan Curry

 Canned chickpeas are simmered in coconut milk flavored with garlic, shallots (or onions), ginger, tomatoes, a wee bit of coconut sugar, plus red curry paste, then simmered until thickened and bubbly.
-Red curry paste is bottled, edible gold, by the way.
-No need to grab 10 different spices from the cupboard – red curry paste mixes it all up for you!
-Finally, chopped spinach is stirred into the skillet, and fresh lime juice is drizzled on top to wake all the flavors up.
+Chopped spinach is stirred into the skillet then fresh lime juice is drizzled on top to wake all the flavors up.
 This is an INCREDIBLE meatless meal that’s quick and easy enough to whip up any night of the week.

-- I prefer using lite coconut milk in my curries, but if you’ve only got full-fat on hand that’s totally fine too.
+- I prefer using full fat coconut milk in my curries, but if you’ve only got light on hand that’s totally fine too.

 - This recipe calls for chopped vine-ripened tomatoes but again, use what you’ve got.
-Sliced grape/cherry tomatoes work well, or even a few big scoops of canned petite-diced tomatoes.
+Sliced grape/cherry tomatoes work well, or even a few big scoops of canned petite-diced tomatoes will do the job.